 This date is the start of the 30 day opt out period for the Employee.

-The date that should be entered here is the date that the Pension Provider is notified of the employee being enrolled into a Pension Scheme plus 3 days.
+The date that should be entered here is the date that the Pension Provider is notified of the employee being opted out of a Pension Scheme plus 3 days.
 For example, if the Pension Provider is notified of the ‘Opt Out’ on 1st September, then the 4th September should be entered here.

 This is to ensure that the employee has the full 30 days to ‘Opt Out’ of the Pension Scheme.